 Knee strain can affect the tendons, which contributes to many knee conditions.
 Any shoe that forces your foot into an unusual position can cause tendon strain.

-If your knee hurts, consider your shoes first, especially if you lead an active lifestyle or work for long hours on your feet.
+If your knee hurts or you feel knee pain when bending, consider your shoes first, especially if you lead an active lifestyle or work for long hours on your feet.

 4. Practise with proper technique

-Dancers often perform hundreds of jumps in a class, which puts a lot of impact on the knee pain.
-Many dancers assume pain and injury are part of the job but knee problems are neither inevitable nor untreatable.
+Dancers often perform hundreds of jumps in a class, which greatly impacts knee pain.
+Many dancers assume pain and injury are part of the job, but knee problems are neither inevitable nor untreatable.

 Symptoms of patellofemoral pain syndrome (runner’s knee) can develop gradually.
-You might first feel soreness around the edge or underneath the kneecap, which gets worse when you dance or sit for long periods.
+You might first feel soreness around the edge or underneath the kneecap, which worsens when you dance or sit for long periods.

-What happens is that the patella does not track properly as the knee goes through a range of movement.
-You might also hear popping or cracking sounds under the patella when bending or straightening the knee.
+What happens is that the patella does not track properly as the knee goes through a range of movements.
+You might also hear popping or cracking under the patella when bending or straightening the knee.

 Incorrect technique, muscle imbalance, and a lack of flexibility are all factors that contribute to knee pain.

-These are also the reasons why so many young dancers get injured is because they tend to force their turnout, which puts abnormal stress on their joints, particularly the inner knee.
+This is also why so many young dancers get injured they tend to force their turnout, which puts abnormal stress on their joints, particularly the inner knee.

 The meaning of turnout in ballet is to rotate the leg at the hips.
 Then, turn the feet (and knees) outward, away from the body.
 A turnout is an essential part of classical ballet technique.
-A 180° turnout where both heels are touching, and your feet are in a straight line from the front is considered a “complete turnout” and is not possible without conditioning.
+A 180° turnout where both heels are touching and your feet are in a straight line from the front is considered a “complete turnout” and is impossible without conditioning.
 Even with exercise, your body places some limitations on your turnout potential.

 To prevent injuries, you have to turn out with technique and control.
-You need strong core muscles, strong hip abductors, quadriceps, and flexible hamstrings to turn out correctly.
+You need strong core muscles, hip abductors, quadriceps, and flexible hamstrings to turn out correctly.
+If you feel knee pain when bending, it’s time to check in with your doctor rather than to keep forcing your body to perform.

 5. Eat well, hydrate regularly